drex2308/venkataramu-portfolio/final_project_DhanushVenkataramu-part-two.md

 ## Challenges

 1. I found it challenging to find the dataset, especially on the insights I wanted to shed on current agricultural standing in India, its leading product export to USA and correlation to forecast in the future.
-2. I found it challenging before the interviews and in-class crtitique to get a proper hook for my story and my user focus, which audience would I cater my story to and what exactly would they want to know.
+2. I found it challenging before the interviews and in-class crtitique to get a proper hook for my story and my user base focus, which audience would I cater my story to and what exactly would they want to know.
 3. Visualizing with Tableau was hard in the beginning since I am using the tool for the first time, but I had a lot of help thorough online tutorials and LLMs when I found it hard to navigate through Tableau features.

-# User research

-## Target audience
+## User Research

+#### Approach to Identifying Interviewees

 After much thought into the data insights and in-class crtiques, I have found my users, talking to an audience that knew abiut agriculatural exports and export based investements in general was very crucial to structure the story I wanted to tell.
 Also getting feedback from a set of eyes that does not have much information on exports but interets in farming was crucuial.
 This way I could get feedback from different perspectives.

-## User Research

 ### Target Audience

 For my target audience, I chose a mix of individuals with varied knowledge about agricultural exports and farming investments to gather diverse insights.
 It was crucial to get feedback from people who are familiar with export-based investments, as they can provide nuanced feedback on the structure and relevance of my narrative.
 Equally important was hearing from individuals who may not have expertise in exports but have a vested interest in farming, as their fresh perspectives offer valuable insights into how to make the story more accessible.

-## User Research Protocol

-### Target Audience

-The target audience for this research includes individuals with a vested interest in agricultural exports, farming investments, and sustainable growth in agriculture.
-By selecting a diverse group of interviewees, I aimed to gather feedback from both those familiar with export markets and those who have an interest in farming but limited knowledge about exports.
-This mix provided valuable insights on how to structure my story for different levels of understanding and engagement.

-#### Approach to Identifying Interviewees

 I interviewed three individuals representing various aspects of my target audience:
 1. **An agricultural economist in their early 30s**, familiar with the dynamics of global food trade and export-based investments.
 Their expertise was vital for understanding the potential of Indian agricultural exports.